Taimoor-Riaz/Taimoor-Riaz/README.md

 Here are some of my featured projects:

 🔹 Project Name 1
- – Short description
+ – will upload shortly
 🔹 Project Name 2
- – Short description
+ – will upload shortly
 🔹 Project Name 3
- – Short description
+ – will upload shortly